Birzeit University: Faculties

 The university is organised into nine academic faculties: (Arts; Science; Business and Economics; Law and Public Administration; Engineering and Technology; Pharmacy, Nursing, and Health Professions; Education; Graduate Studies and Research; and Art, Music and Design), Graduate Studies and Research.
 Together these faculties offer 76 programs that end in bachelor's degrees, such as the major/minor programs and 39 postgraduate programs that lead to master's degrees.
 Further, the university offers three Ph.D. programs in Social Sciences; Computer Science and Mathematics.

 Birzeit University is affiliated with the independent public opinion research firm Arab World for Research and Development (AWRAD).
 Arab World for Research and Development (AWRAD) is an independent public opinion research business with his main office in Ramallah.
 The Palestinian research and advisory organisation focuses on policy design and institutional improvement.
 To push for evidence-based governance policies and active development, the organization works with local and international partners, including institutions.
-Birzeit University includes it's students and faculty in regional and national research projects, through this partnership.
+Birzeit University includes its students and faculty in regional and national research projects, through this partnership.
 The students get access to development projects and field research in order to improve participation in politics and institution strengthening in Palestine.
 This collaboration provides practical experience to increase academic learning.

 The university provides diverse additional programs such as the Literacy and Adult Education Program established in 1976, aimed at providing technical expertise to nongovernmental organizations operating literacy programs and helping them overcome the challenges they encounter by creating developmental programs or giving books.

-Birtzeit University runs a Voluntary Work Program.Since the start of Birzeit University,the Voluntary Work Program has been an important factor.
+Birtzeit University runs a Voluntary Work Program.Since the start of Birzeit University, the Voluntary Work Program has been an important factor.
 The program requires students to fulfill 120 hours of community as a part of their graduation requirement.
 This initiative permitting studentsto engage with and explore Palestinian society through practical, educational activities.
 Public health, education, protecting culture and social integration projects are examples of volunteer programs.
 Also, students take part in recycling programs, restoring landscapes projects and agricultural work.
 To prepare students, the university's Office of Student Affairs organises sessions and workshops in topics, like community service and civil protection.
 Highlighting the university's focus on practical learning and involvement in the community.

 The university also offers the Palestinian and Arabic Studies (PAS) program for international and diaspora students interested in learning Arabic and studying the social, political and cultural elements of Palestine.
 One of the courses,The Palestine Question, discusses topics, like the British Mandate, the rise of Zionism, Palestinian nationalism, the Oslo Accords and the peace process.
 Weekly field trips and volunteer activities are included in the program to provide students with a deeper understanding of Palestinian daily life.